Established by the frères Picard.

 Motos Helyett, Sully sur Loire.

 There was an interesting shaft-drive V-twin of similar configuration to the post-war Moto-Guzzi twins.
-The MH136 was powered by a transverse JAP sidevalve engine driving via cardan shaft to the rear wheel, built in the early 30s (1).
+Built in the early 30s, the MH136 was powered by a transverse JAP sidevalve engine driving via cardan shaft to the rear wheel, with saddle tank, electric headlight and klaxon.
 They also offered a cardan single at this time, the MH125 with a 350cc JAP mounted sideways in the frame.

-Subsequent to World War II Helyett built mopeds and lightweights up to 175cc.
+Subsequent to World War II Helyett built mopeds and lightweights up to 175cc, some of which were powered by Lardy engines from Ydral.

 The firm continued to build bicycles until 1962 and achieved considerable success in racing, winning Le Tour de France in 1957, 61 and 62.